SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 {% hint style="warning" %}
 **Please note!**&#x20;
 The SysKit Point trial comes with limitations.
-To learn about the limits of your SysKit Point trial take a look at the [SysKit Point trial limits article](free-trial-limits.md).
+To learn about the limits of your SysKit Point trial, see the [SysKit Point trial limits article](free-trial-limits.md).
 {% endhint %}